seankelly/comment-form-quicktags/readme.txt

 This plugin inserts quicktags of the admin page to the upper part of textarea of the comment form.

+= Features =

+*   You can edit tags in the admin page.

 == Installation ==

 1. Upload the extracted plugin folder and contained files to your /wp-content/plugins/ directory